 The Spider (1916) Famous Players Film Co.
 Distributor: Paramount Pictures Corp.
 Presenter: Daniel Frohman.
 Director: Robert G. Vignola.
 Scenario, William H. Clifford.
 Cast: Pauline Frederick, Thomas Holding, Frank Losee.
+Filmed at least partly in St. Augustine, Florida.
 5 reels This film appears to be LOST

 This was the first film in a long association with director Robert G. Vignola.